Decision Tree for Implementing Micro Frontends

 When to use Micro Frontends?

-- Your architecture scale with multiple teams working on a single product simultaneously.
+- Multiple teams: Your architecture scales with multiple teams working on a single product simultaneously

-- Old, large monolith needs to be rebuild
+- Legacy modernization: Old, large monoliths that need to be rebuilt incrementally

 When not to use Micro Frontends?

-- Single team working on a single product
+- Single team: Single team working on a single product

-- Is not a clear bounded context defined
+- Unclear boundaries: No clear bounded context or domain boundaries defined

 The following decision tree provides a structured approach to evaluating whether Micro Frontends are suitable for your project and guiding you through key considerations during implementation.